 A few days later, I saw it myself, and I had one response: “Uh-Oh.”

 Buying a new home and moving is a huge undertaking.
 If you’re not ready, don’t look.
 But here are some factors that might mean you should at least peek.

-- Finances change.
-A career advance or the addition of a second income may be your chance to move up in the world to a little nicer place and lifestyle.
+Finances change.
+A career advance, the addition of a second income, or a windfall, may be your chance to move up in the world to a little nicer place and lifestyle.
 Conversely, a career setback, may mean scaling back makes good sense.

 Your commute is a killer.
 Maybe when you bought your house, you were working from home.
 But now you must drive an hour to the office each day each way.
 A new, closer house will greatly improve your quality of life.

 You’ve outgrown the hood.
 That once hip neighborhood of lawn parties and nearby nightclubs doesn’t seem so fun now that you’re juggling a toddler and a newborn.